HikkaV/DS-ML-Courses/docs/assignment1_sup_ml_cls.rst

   :width: 800
   :alt: Precision

-Recall is calculated in the following manner (number of correct predictions for the first (positive) class divided by the sum of the previous value and number of inccorect predictions for the second (negative) class):
+Recall is calculated in the following manner (number of correct predictions for the first (positive) class divided by the sum of the previous value and number of incorrect predictions for the second (negative) class):

 .. image:: images/rec.png
   :width: 800